Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 codex mcp add playwright -- npx @playwright/mcp@latest --headless --isolated

-# Chrome DevTools MCP — headless, isolated, 20s startup
+# Chrome DevTools MCP — headless, isolated

 codex mcp add chrome-devtools -- npx chrome-devtools-mcp@latest --headless --isolated